Table of Contents

 Review the data that you have stored and categorize that into groups.

 You can also use the “judge” trick.
-Judge everything according to the last time that you have used it.
+Judge everything according to the last time that you used it.
 If you have not used something for months and years, you should consider deleting it because the chances are high that the data is unnecessary.

 Create separate folders to store your data and keep the data organized.